apache/pdfbox/README.txt

 ===================================================

 PDFBox is an open source Java library for working with PDF documents.
+This project allows creation of new PDF documents, manipulation of existing documents and the ability to extract content from documents.
+PDFBox also includes several command line utilities.
+PDFBox is published under the Apache License, Version 2.0.

+You need Java 5 (or higher) and Maven 2 <http://maven.apache.org/> to build PDFBox.
+The recommended build command is:

+    mvn clean install

+The default build will compile the Java sources and package the binary classes into a jar package.
+See the Maven documentation for all the other available build options.

-You need Apache Ant <http://ant.apache.org/> to build PDFBox.
-Once you have installed Ant, you can build the sources by running "ant" in this directory.
+There is also an Ant build that you can use to build the same binaries.

-You can customize the build by adding a "build.properties" file that overrides the default build properties.
-For example, the Ant build will create a Checkstyle report if you have Checkstyle <http://checkstyle.sourceforge.net/>
-installed.
-Set the checkstyle.home.dir property to enable the report:

-    checkstyle.home.dir=/path/to/checkstyle

-The Ant build will build the PDFBox web site if you have Apache Forrest
+The Ant build can also produce .NET DLLs if you have IKVM.NET
-<http://forrest.apache.org/> installed.
-Set the FORREST_HOME environment
-variable to enable the web site build.
+<http://www.ikvm.net/> installed.
+See the build.xml file for details.

+PDFBox is a project of the Apache Software Foundation <http://www.apache.org/>.

 Known Limitations and Problems
 ==============================